thabisop/COS802_Final_Project/README.md

 # COS 802 – Cross-Lingual Embeddings for South African Languages (IsiZulu, Sepedi, and Setswana)

-This repository contains the code for a COS 802 project that investigates cross-lingual word embeddings for South African languages, focusing on IsiZulu (ZU), Setswana (TN), and Sepedi (NSO).
+This repository contains the code for the COS 802 final project that investigates cross-lingual word embeddings for South African languages, focusing on IsiZulu (ZU), Setswana (TN), and Sepedi (NSO).
 English (EN) and Afrikaans (AF) are used as pivot languages.
 The project compares: